 - 51. Rogers has publicly acknowledged that Class and Subclass members have suffered damages (Exhibit P-2, Exhibit P-3 and P-17 are some examples) and have already proposed a credit equivalent to two days of service (Exhibit P-4) to Class Members, later increased to 5 days to compensate for the their "frustration".
-However, the Applicants evaluate[...] the damages to the Class as significantly more; - 52.
+However, the Applicants evaluate the damages to the Class as significantly more; - 52.
 Furthermore, Rogers has offered no compensation whatsoever to Subclass members, such as Mr. Levkovsky, who are non-Rogers customers, despite acknowledging that this group also suffered damages (Exhibit P-2 and Exhibit P-3) and that "Businesses need to be able to accept payments" (Exhibit P-20); - 53.
-In light of the foregoing, the following damages may be claimed solidarily against the Defendants by Class members on account of each cause of action pursuant to section 272 CPA:
+In light of the foregoing, the following damages may be claimed solidarily against the Rogers Defendants by Class members on account of each cause of action pursuant to section 272 CPA (or any other amount to be determined by the Court on the merits):